EU Data Sovereignty for Kubernetes¶

 Encryption -- S3 Proxy

 A transparent client-side encryption proxy sits between your application and cloud object storage.
-Data is encrypted with keys held in your EU vault before it ever reaches the provider.
+Data is encrypted with keys held in your EU OpenBao before it ever reaches the provider.
 The cloud provider stores only ciphertext.

 -